-The focus of an early help assessment (EHA) is to determine the need for early help and the actions to be taken to improve outcomes from children and families as a whole, based on a holistic view of the needs of the family.
+The purpose of an early help assessment (EHA) is to understand what is working well and what we're worried about.
+We identify the actions to be taken to improve outcomes for children and families holistically, covering the whole family and their family network.

-The EHA is not just a form; it's a process which allows practitioners to assess needs, identify service delivery requirements and check that needs are being addressed as part of a structured framework.
+The EHA is not just a form; it's a process which enables practitioners to assess needs, identify and plan support and carry out the support as part of a structured framework.

 You should undertake an EHA if you feel that a child or young person may need additional support (beyond that available from a single agency).